saurabh-ariyan/back-end-developer-interview-questions/README.md

 ### <a name="jsspecific">JS Specific Questions</a>

 * Describe two good uses - and pratices - for callback usage.
+* what is mixin ? : Diamond Problem : make a seperate class for the things that you need in other classes.
 * How to defer javascript loading on the frontend?
 * What is the default return value of js fuction when no return has been explicitly defined.
 * What is `self`?
 Why we need it seperately from `this`?